-The FRRP was initiated in 2004 with the creation of a Memorandum of Agreement between the Florida Department of Environmental Protection, the National Oceanic and Atmospheric Administration, and Australia’s Great Barrier Reef Marine Park Authority.
-Since its inception, other partners have joined the FRRP efforts in a Steering Committee, including the University of South Florida, University of Miami Rosenstiel School of Marine and Atmospheric Sciences, Florida Institute of Technology, Nova Southeastern University, Florida Fish and Wildlife Conservation Commission, Mote Marine Laboratory, Dry Tortugas National Park, Biscayne National Park, World Wildlife Fund, and EcoAdapt.
+The FRRP was initiated in 2004 with the creation of a Memorandum of Agreement between the Florida Department of Environmental Protection, NOAA, and Australia’s Great Barrier Reef Marine Park Authority.
+Since its inception, other partners have joined the FRRP efforts in a Steering Committee, including the University of South Florida, University of Miami Rosenstiel School of Marine and Atmospheric Sciences, Florida Institute of Technology, Nova Southeastern University, Florida Fish and Wildlife Conservation Commission (FWC), TNC, Mote Marine Laboratory, Dry Tortugas National Park, Biscayne National Park, World Wildlife Fund (WWF), and EcoAdapt.

-Through various projects, collaborations, work with the reef user community, and the Steering Committee, the FRRP is looking into developing management recommendations to increase the resilience of the Florida Reef Tract.
-During the 2008 Reef Resilience Conference, Coping with Climate Change, a variety of ranked strategies were developed to help guide the development of a climate change action plan.
+Through various projects, collaborations, work with the reef user community, and the Steering Committee, the FRRP has developed management recommendations to increase the resilience of the Florida Reef Tract.
+During the 2008 Reef Resilience Conference, Coping with Climate Change, a variety of ranked strategies were developed to help guide the creation of a climate change action plan.
 Recommendations included:

 - Developing a comprehensive plan for marine zoning based on best available science, reef resilience principles, and the needs of the community;